Kriti-bit/AutoWorld/README.md

 # AutoWorld 🚗

-A one-stop destination everything Auto!
+A one-stop destination for everything Auto!

 AutoWorld is a web based application which aims at helping users and industrialists visualise and understand data through predictions and graphs.